Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Background

-\begin{definition} An algebra $A$ is said to be \emph{homologically smooth (over $\kk$)} if $A$ has a finite projective $A^e$-module resolution by finitely generated projective modules.
-An algebra $A$ is said to be \emph{twisted Calabi-Yau} of dimension $d$ if $A$ is homologically smooth and there exists an invertible $(A,A)$-bimodule $U$ such that there are right $A^e$-module isomorphisms $\Ext_{A^e}^i(A,A^e) \iso \delta_{id} U$ where $\delta_{id}$ is the Kronecker-delta. \end{definition}
+\begin{definition} An algebra $A$ is said to be \emph{twisted Calabi--Yau} of dimension $\dimd$ if $A$ is homologically smooth and there exists an invertible $(A,A)$-bimodule $U$ such that there are right $A^e$-module isomorphisms $\Ext_{A^e}^i(A,A^e) \iso \delta_{i\dimd} U$. \end{definition}

-We only consider the case that $A=\kk Q/I$ for a homogeneous ideal $I$ of $\kk Q$.
-In this setting, $A$ is twisted twisted graded Calabi-Yau of dimension $d$ if and only if $A$ is generalized AS regular of dimension $d$ \cite[Theorem 5.15]{RR2}.
-This relies also on our assumption that $\kk$ is algebraically closed.